-On Wednesday, October 29, Shanghai-based Lu Yang's first solo exhibition in New York, Lu Yang: Arcade, opens with a reception, 5-7:30 p.m., at Ventana244 Gallery in Brooklyn.
-This experimental retrospective takes the form of a vintage arcade with interactive games, videos, installations, performances, and a shop of bizarre objects and garments; followed by an artist talk with curator Xin Wang at Residency Unlimited, the Brooklyn-based organization hosting Lu Yang's residency through the fall with support from Asian Cultural Council, 7-9 p.m.
+On Wednesday, October 29, Williamsburg-based Ventana244 will host a reception for Shanghai-based artist Lu Yang, 5-7:30 p.m.
+This presentation of select videos is accompanied by an experimental retrospective titled Lu Yang: Arcade, which transforms the storefront of Wallplay (Delancey & Orchard) into a vintage arcade featuring interactive games, video installations, and a shop of bizarre objects.
+The Ventana244 reception is followed by an artist talk with curator Xin Wang at Residency Unlimited, the Brooklyn-based organization hosting Lu Yang's residency with support from Asian Cultural Council, 7-9 p.m.
 In Manhattan, as part of Clemente X8 Series, architect Billie Tsien gets on stage with Francesco Clemente at the Rubin Museum of Art at 7 pm; Clemente will invite Tsien to share one found object to act as the starting point for their freewheeling exchange.

 Thursday, October 30, features ACAW's Chelsea night with opening receptions 6-8 p.m. for internationally acclaimed Indonesian artist Heri Dono, known for conjuring up fantastic worlds, hybrid creatures, and oblique narratives in his multi-media works at Tyler Rollins Fine Art; an exhibition of paintings by Lebanese artist Huguette Caland at Lombard Freid Gallery, which focuses on the artist's early works from the 1970s and 1980s, when erotic abstract paintings and "body-part" landscapes abounded.
 Newcomer to New York from Tehran, Shirin Gallery will host the closing reception for Iranian painter, Farah Ossouli, and the exhibition The Art of Poetry, 6-9 p.m.
 On the east side, Japan Society presents a special evening program in honor of ACAW-Future Now: Contemporary Art & Asia-during which gallery director Miwako Tezuka will speak with Melissa Chiu, incoming director of Hirshhorn Museum and Sculpture Garden in Washington, D.C., about her new role and perspective on contemporary Asian Art, followed by a reception, 6-8:30 p.m.; also on view is Garden of Unearthly Delights, an exhibition featuring intricate allegorical paintings, installations, and digital works created by three major artistic visionaries shaping Japanese art today: Manabu Ikeda, Hisashi Tenmyouya, and the art/technology collective teamLab.